 This content was current as of the date it was released.
 In science and medicine, information is constantly changing and may become out-of-date as new data emerge.

 The CDC on 3/8/21 issued its interim public health recommendations for fully vaccinated people.
+These were updated most recently on 4/27/21 suggesting what was likely safe for those vaccinated to do outdoors.
 Please know that these are just recommendations and not set in stone but only intended to provide reasonable guidelines.
 Also, these recommendations are very likely to change in quick order given the pace of the science and the vaccination rollout in the USA.
 In total the latest recommendations are welcome news and a positive step back to a normal pre-pandemic world, but before we get too celebratory, CLL Society has a few comments and reminders:

 - CDC’s recommendations apply to the immunocompetent who have been fully vaccinated and that does not include those of us with CLL.

 - That also means that the recommendations do not apply when someone who has a normal immune system who has been vaccinated gets together with someone with CLL, whether the CLL patient has been vaccinated at not.
 Masks and social distancing would still be recommended.
 The reason for this is that even if vaccinated, it is still not known if that individual can have the virus and still spread the virus to another person.